Sample of New Collections

 Assignment ConsultationGet advice on assignments that help students learn to research more effectively, get suggestions on resources that are available to support your course projects, or work with a librarian to teach a session(s) to support a specific assignment.

 eLearning, Online Course Support and Library Course Pages (Moodle, etc.)Subject librarians can customize a web page of library resources to support an assignment, course or program.
 Some faculty also add librarians as instructors in their course website (e.g. Moodle, WebVista) to support student research.
 We can also give advice on readings, images, video and other media to enrich your online course website.

 - Copyright in teaching and online courses

-- Guide on posting links to articles in Moodle and other course sites
+- Step-by-step guide on creating persistent links to articles in Moodle and other course sites

 Library Workshops and Course-integrated InstructionArrange for a customized library workshop designed with your particular assignment or course in mind.
 The large libraries have computer labs for hands-on workshops, but librarians can also come to your computer lab or classroom.
 The Libraries also offer free workshops for students, staff, and faculty.
 Faculty or instructors can require (or encourage) their students to attend particular workshops or include the link to one of our online workshops, guide or tutorials in your course site.
 Examples:

 - Strategies for literature reviews (tracing citations, organization, evaluation of sources, etc.)